U.N. curbs Golan patrols after peacekeepers seized: diplomats

 Japan said it was withdrawing soldiers from UNDOF three months ago in response to the violence in Syria.
 Croatia said last month it would also pull out its troops as a precaution after reports, which it denied, that Croatian arms had been shipped to Syrian rebels.

-Two weeks ago, the United Nations said an UNDOF staff member had gone missing in Syria.
+Two weeks ago the United Nations said an UNDOF staff member had gone missing.
 It did not identify him but one rebel source identified him as a Canadian legal adviser and said he had been captured by another rebel force and held for ransom.

-Until recently, four countries provided the just over 1,000 military observers in UNDOF: Austria, Croatia, India and Philippines.
-Canada and Japan had withdrawn from UNDOF earlier.
-A senior Western diplomat said the Philippines were also considering pulling out.

-That would leave India and Austria, which diplomats say makes up the bulk of the remaining UNDOF personnel.

-“The Austrians have now written in expressing concern about the safety of their people,” the Western diplomat said.
-He added that there were now concerns that UNDOF, whose observers only carry sidearms and cannot defend themselves against automatic weapons, might be unraveling.

-“It’s very important symbolically that UNDOF is there because the last thing we want is for the Syrian crisis to spill over into Israel in a dramatic way,” he added.

-Another diplomat said the new restrictions on UNDOF affected mainly the southern part of its “area of separation,” between Syrian and Israeli forces, a narrow strip of land running 45 miles from Mount Hermon on the Lebanese border to the Yarmouk River frontier with Jordan.
+The diplomat said the new restrictions on UNDOF affected mainly the southern part of its “area of separation”, between Syrian and Israeli forces, a narrow strip of land running 45 miles from Mount Hermon on the Lebanese border to the Yarmouk River frontier with Jordan.

 Israel warned 10 days ago that it could not be expected to stand idle as Syria’s civil war, in which 70,000 people have been killed, spilled over into the Golan Heights.